pivorodrigues/devopstips/acsa.md

 #

-**ENI vs ENA vs EFA**
+**Encrypting Root Device Volumes**

+- Create a Snapshot of the unencrypted root device volume.

+- Create a copy of the Snapshot and select the encrypt option.

+- Create an AMI from the encrypted Snapshot.

+- Use that AMI to launch new encrypted instances.

+#

+**Enhanced Networking**

-In the exam you will be given different scenarios and you will be asked to choose whether you should use an ANI, EN or EFA.
+In the exam you will be given different scenarios and you will be asked to choose whether you should use an ENI, EN or EFA.

 - **ENI (Elastic Network Interfaces)**